Victor Cristaldo: Melbourne Knights

 Cristaldo started his career with Melbourne club Keilor Park and later joined Melbourne Knights in Australia's National Soccer League in 1985, being a member of the squad for the 1985 and 1986 seasons.
 In 1986, whilst playing for Melbourne Knights, he was called up to the Argentine Air Force.

 Thomastown

 In 1988, Cristaldo played for Thomastown, where he remained until 1992.

 Presidente Hayes

-In 1993, Cristaldo joined Primera División Paraguaya club Presidente Hayes in the city of Asunción.
-Cristaldo told Australian newspaper The Age "It's like a dream come true.
+In 1993, Cristaldo joined Primera División Paraguaya club Presidente Hayes in the city of Asunción. he told Australian newspaper The Age "It's like a dream come true.
 But financially, it's just not possible".
-Cristaldo's wages in Paraguay were more than three times higher than they were in Australia and the cost of living in Paraguay was much lower.
+His wages in Paraguay were more than three times higher than they were in Australia and the cost of living in Paraguay was much lower.
 He and his wife, Cynthia, bought a house and the club supplied them with a car.
 At Presidente Hayes, Cristaldo was teammates with national team players Edgar Denis and Justo Jacquet.
-Cristaldo hoped that during the Paraguayan off-season that an Australian National Soccer League club would, at the very least, give him a guest stint.
+He hoped that during the Paraguayan off-season that an Australian National Soccer League club would, at the very least, give him a guest stint.